aelyakoubi/website/README.md

 - Sign up    page
 - Contact us page  + <-> database
 - About us   page
-- Authentication upgrade to Advanced / Bearer token
+- Authentication upgrade to Advanced / Bearer and Auth0 Ui / 3e party login Google, Github and with 'X'
-- Authorisation for users to their own events
 - cors    *       security upgrade / backend/src/index.js
-- 3e party login Google, Github and with 'X'
+- Helmet security for HTTP headers for anti-hackers.
-- Admin panel so administrators can login and view and manage.
+- Finaly i will create an Admin panel so administrators can login and view and manage events.
 - testing

 ``` For the next project 'online-shopping website' more features```